 There are some differences in the relevant procurement law depending on the contract value.
 However, every procurement process must comply with the basic principles of transparency, openness, non-discrimination and equal treatment.

-The legislative framework is supplemented by the Trust's Standing Orders on Contracts which set out the provisions which must be adhered to at all times when procuring works, supplies or services regardless of the value of the requirement.
+The legislative framework is supplemented by the Trust's Standing Orders on Contracts.
+These set out the provisions which must be adhered to at all times when procuring works, supplies or services.
+This applies regardless of the value of the requirement.

 The Contract Register is a record of all contracts used by the Trust where the contract value exceeds £2,500.
 This includes contracts awarded by the Trust and contracts used by the Trust but awarded by other bodies e.g. Scotland Excel and Procurement Scotland.